JonnoB/enhance_ocod/README.md

 \*\* The price paid dataset should be downloaded as yearly files and places inside a folder called 'price_paid_files'.
 It is advisable to download several years.
 The paper used 2017-2021.
 Having more years increases the chances of being able to fill in missing information in OCOD, however after a few years the benefits reduce and the memory costs become high.

 \*\*\* There are several files in the dataset.
-The one with a simmilar too 'uk-englandwales-ndr-20xx-listentries-compiled-epoch-00xx-baseline-csv.csv' is the correct one
+The one with a name similar to 'uk-englandwales-ndr-20xx-listentries-compiled-epoch-00xx-baseline-csv.csv' is the correct one

 # Additional code